-At the time of registration confirmation all students are required to provide evidence that they have medical insurance for the entire term.
+All students are required to provide evidence that they have medical insurance.
 Students who do not provide evidence of medical insurance will be required to enroll in a medical coverage program of the School's choosing and will be billed for the coverage.